bleh2rich/WattyhubPrestiged/README.md

 <p align= "center"> <kbd> <img  src="https://i.imgur.com/A64uSZ5.png"width="550"> </kbd><br><br>

+- <a href="https://www.youtube.com/@wattyville5476">Credits To The Original Maker Of Wattyhub</a>
 - Loadstring
 ```
  loadstring(game:HttpGet(('https://raw.githubusercontent.com/bleh2rich/WattyhubPrestiged/main/WattyhubPrestiged.lua'),true))()
 ```

-Notes: When teleporting if the teleport doesnt go through due to there being no seat and your inputs start being delayed just pull out your punch tool and punch once itll fix the delay rather than waiting 10-20 seconds
+> Notes: When teleporting if the teleport doesnt go through due to there being no seat and your inputs start being delayed just pull out your punch tool and punch once itll fix the delay rather than waiting 10-20 seconds

-WattyhubPrestiged is the continued version of Wattyhub for the few GRG exploiters left I will be adding onto this as I feel alongside saying what will be added next
+> WattyhubPrestiged is the continued version of Wattyhub for the few GRG exploiters left I will be adding onto this as I feel alongside saying what will be added next

-Soon to be added will be listed below
+- Soon to be added will be listed below
 ```
 - Ability for any role to enter council voting